wbuchwalter/azul/README.md

-> :warning: **Do not use in production**. `lox` is just an experiment at this time, probably full of bugs, and no support will be offered. :warning:
+> :warning: **Do not use in production**. `lox` is just a personal experiment at this time, probably full of bugs, and no support will be offered. :warning:

 ## `lox`: Deploy and run Azure Functions written with Golang.